Boris-Em/BEMSimpleLineGraph/README.md

 <b>BEMSimpleLineGraph</b> makes it easy to create and customize line graphs for iOS.
 </p>

-BEMSimpleLineGraph is a charting library that makes it easy to create beautiful line graphs for iOS.
+<b>BEMSimpleLineGraph</b> is a charting library that makes it easy to create beautiful line graphs for iOS.
 It is easy to set-up and to use in any iOS Project.
 It's focused on highly customizable and interactive line graphs.
-Plus, its lightweight and can be integrated in minutes (maybe even seconds).
+Plus, it is lightweight and can be integrated in minutes (maybe even seconds).

-BEMSimpleLineGraph's implementation, data source, and delgate are all modeled off of UITableView and UICollectionView.
+<b>BEMSimpleLineGraph's</b> implementation, data source, and delgate are all modeled off of UITableView and UICollectionView.
 If you're familiar with using a UITableView, UITableViewController, or UICollectionView, using BEMSimpleLineGraph should be a breeze!

-## Feature Branch Warning
-You are currently viewing the feature branch of this GitHub repository.
-The feature branch contains bleeding edge commits / features, otherwise known as **alpha or beta** features.
-Content in this branch may be unstable, bug-ridden, non-working, and undocumented.
-The sole purpose of this branch is to test and improve on new features that may or may not be included in future (stable) versions.

-It is not recommended that you use this branch in a production app of any kind. **For stable production ready code**, please refer to the [master branch](https://github.com/Boris-Em/BEMSimpleLineGraph/tree/master).

 ## Table of Contents